 A popular solution to this problem is to structure the set of experts in a search-friendly way.
 For instance, Hierarchical Mixture-of-Experts~\cite{jordan1994hierarchical} organizes experts in a tree-like structure.
 Selecting the best experts is then reduced to a beam search over this tree, which scales logarithmically in the number of experts.

-Recent work by \citet{pkm} explored this idea at scale by organizing over a million keys in a factorized 1024-by-1024 grid.
+More recent study by Lample et al. \cite{pkm} explores this idea at scale by organizing over a million keys in a factorized 1024-by-1024 grid.
 For this grid, the gating function only needs to predict two vectors of size 1024.
 This work also demonstrates that such layers can benefit Transformer models in the masked language modeling task.

-However, these models still require a centralized infrastructure for training.
-When the gating function picks appropriate experts for the input at hand, it has to find these experts across all nodes somehow.
-In our scenario, even maintaining the dynamic ``address book" of all active participants would be infeasible for any single machine.
+However, these works require a centralized infrastructure for training.
+When the gating function picks appropriate experts for the input at hand, it must somehow find these experts across all nodes.
+In our scenario, even maintaining the dynamic ``address book'' of all active experts would be infeasible for any single participant.